didx-xyz/aries-cloudapi-python/docs/src/README.md

 kubectl logs -f $(kubectl get pods -l app.kubernetes.io/instance=YOUR_CONTAINER_NAME -o jsonpath="{.items[0].metadata.name}")
 ```

-And replacing `YOUR_CONTAINER_NAME` with the name of the container you want to follow (e.g., governance-endorser-web).
+And replacing `YOUR_CONTAINER_NAME` with the name of the container you want to follow (e.g., endorser-web).
 You can find the container name in the docker-compose.yaml.

 ### Authentication

-Authentication is handled by the CloudAPI, and from a client perspective it's kept simple and convenient.
+Authentication is handled by acapy-cloud, and from a client perspective it's kept simple and convenient.
 Either, via
 the Swagger UI auth (padlock button in UI) or via the header data of your client specifying an `x-api-key`.
 Regardless
 of whether you use the UI or another client, the `x-api-key` value consists of two parts, separated by a dot: